 ACC 4013 Accounting Information Systems A study of the concepts and issues relating to the design and implementation of information systems.
-Specific emphasis on management report format and content, data collection, accumulation and storage techniques.
-Prerequisites: ACC 2013, Principles of Accounting II, MGT 1003, Survey of Management.
+Specific emphasis on management report format and content, data collection, accumulation, and storage techniques.Prerequisites: ACC 3103 Intermediate Accounting I

-ACC 4103 Advanced Accounting A study of complex accounting theory and problems relating to partnerships, corporations, joint ventures, consignments, consolidations and mergers.
-Prerequisite: ACC 3203, Intermediate Accounting II.
+ACC 4103 Advanced Accounting A study of complex accounting theory and problems relating to partnerships, corporations, jointventures, consignments, consolidations, and mergers.
+Prerequisite: ACC 3203 Intermediate Accounting II.

 ACC 4123 Auditing This course is designed to be the culmination of the student's accounting studies.
 Through this capstone experience, students will complete a major auditing project and a comprehensive exam to demonstrate knowledge of the discipline.
-The course content is a study of audit procedure and techniques, working papers and audit reports, internal controls, auditing problems and opinions, legal responsibilities and professional ethics in the accounting field.
+The course studies audit procedures and techniques, working papers and audit reports, internal controls, auditing problems and opinions, legal responsibilities, and professional ethics in the accounting field.
 Prerequisites: Senior status or instructor permission.